didjoman/SEPC_TP1_Memory_Allocation/README.md

 Usage
 ----------
-In order to test the memory allocator implemented, we can use the provided shell (memshell), launch the command "alloc <size>" and then observe the data structure in gdb :
+In order to test the memory allocator implemented, we can use the provided shell (memshell), launch the command `alloc <size>` and then observe the data structure in gdb :

 > `cd SEPC_TP1_Memory_Allocation`